galacticcouncil/hydration-docs/docs/identity.md

 * twitter
 * riot name (in case you are using Element messaging)

-In the last field of the popup you will see the amount of HDX you need to deposit to register your identity.
+In the last field of the popup you can see the amount of HDX you need to deposit to register your identity.
 You will receive this deposit back once you decide to clear your identity at a later point.

 <img alt="authorize" src={useBaseUrl('/identity/set-identity-2.jpg')} />

 After filling out the information, click on *Set Identity* and sign the transaction using the Polkadot.js browser extension.
 Once the transaction is confirmed, your identity is set.

-## 02 Submit your identity for verification {#verify-identity}
+## 02 Submit your identity for verification {#02-verify-identity}

 After you have set your identity, you can submit it to the network registrars for verification.
-To do so, navigate to *Extrinsics* in the *Developer* menu or click on this link:
+To do so, open Polkadot/apps and navigate to *Developer* > *Extrinsics*.
+Alternatively, you can follow this link:

 https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc-01.snakenet.hydradx.io#/extrinsics